 E-safety is a key part of the Computing curriculum where pupils are taught what internet use is acceptable, and what is not, and given clear objectives for internet use.
 Children are made aware of the dangers and risks of using the internet and mobile technologies throughout the school year.
 This includes learning about issues during Safer School Week and Safer Internet Day.

-Please see our E-safety Social Media Policy for more information.
+Please see our Digital and Online Safety Policy for more information.

 Digital leaders are appointed in Year 5 and Year 6 and they take increased responsibility for teaching others about